 Transparency

-Visibility of intent and decision logic.
+Visibility of intent, system behavior, and decision logic.

 What Transparency Means